El barco (TV series): Season 1

 The first season consisting of 13 episodes aired for the first time between January 17, 2011 and April 25, 2011, featuring Juanjo Artero, Mario Casas, Irene Montalà and Blanca Suarez, along with the rest of the cast who was present in the entire programme.

-The first season starts with North Star sailing on what will be the biggest adventure of their lives, when a mysterious storm caused by the implementation of a particle accelerator in the middle of the night begins.
+The first season starts with North Star sailing on what will be the biggest adventure of the students' lives, when a mysterious storm caused by the implementation of a particle accelerator in the middle of the night begins.
 Then all the crew discover that the earth as they know it is gone, that 90% of the surface is water, and to be in that boat is the only way to stay alive.
 Captain Ricardo Montero and First Officer, Julian de la Cuadra, will now be responsible for the lives of the school-ship and have to make difficult decisions in extreme situations like giant fish, bird strikes, riots on board, and poisonous mists, among others.
 Shortly after the students discover that there is no land to arrive to, Ramiro discovers on his own that 10% of the surface is still solid land, so the crew decides to go in search of this area.

 Young Ulysses and Ainhoa meet, and form a love-hate relationship.
 She is already in a relationship with the survival instructor, Ernesto Gamboa, and are together for several episodes.
 Because of this, Ulysses also begins a relationship with Dr. Julia Wilson, which lasts for a short time.
 They decide to end their relationships to be together, but that seems impossible when Gamboa threatens to kill Ainhoa's father and sister, so she tells Ulysses she does not want anything to do with him.
 Also, a relationship begins to develop between Vilma and Piti, when Piti tells Vilma he will be the father of her child.
 Estela falls in love with Ramiro, and when he does not return the feelings, her eyes move on to the captain, but he is already interested in the doctor, who lets her down.
 Salomé and the First Officer Julian de la Cuadra start a relationship, realizing that after knowing each other for so long, they are starting to falling in love.
 Dr. Julia tells Julian that he is showing symptoms of prostate cancer.
 While all this happens, Valeria and Bubble live intense adventures.

 In the season finale, the crew of the North Star receive a message but find that it is originating from outer space, where astronauts aboard a space station ask for help because they will die in three hours.